KAN-Team/Simulately/README.md

 - Lost Profit from Excess Demand.
 - Salvage from Scale of Scrap.

-Then calculate System Performance Measurements such as:
+System Performance Measurements such as:
 - Total Sales Revenue.
 - Total Cost of Newspapers.
 - Total Lost Profit from Excess Demand.